 [Rule 31 inserted in Gazette 7 Jan 2000 p.
-29.]
+29; amended in Gazette 2 May 2006 p.
+1697.]

 Employment of persons not registered under the Act

 32. Board may permit employment of unregistered person

 A registered psychologist shall not employ any person who is not registered as a psychologist under the Act, to assist him in the practice of psychology unless he has been permitted to do so by the Board.